apache/beam/learning/prompts/code-explanation/java/08_io_csv.md

         }
     }
 ```

-`ExampleRecord` is a class that represents a row in the CSV file.
-It has three fields: `id`, `month`, and `amount`. `@DefaultSchema(JavaFieldSchema.class)` is an annotation that tells the Apache Beam SDK to use the `JavaFieldSchema` class to generate the schema for the `ExampleRecord` class.
+The `ExampleRecord` class represents a row in the CSV file, defining three fields: `id`, `month`, and `amount`.
+The `@DefaultSchema(JavaFieldSchema.class)` annotation instructs the Apache Beam SDK to use the `JavaFieldSchema` class to generate the schema for the `ExampleRecord` class.

 ```java
 public interface WriteCsvFileOptions extends PipelineOptions {